NIJUSHIHO

 18*

-backhand rising strike
+backhand strike

 heisoku-dachi